LilySaya/CLEAR/README.md

 ## Define Authentication Keys
 This app requires google cloud OAuth 2.0 keys for authentication.
 To work locally, use a desktop type key.
 For a hosted server, use a web application type key.

-Then, define the authenticate function to read the json file:
+Then, define the authenticate function to read the relevant json file:

 ```
 def authenticate():
     flow = InstalledAppFlow.from_client_secrets_file(
-        "./json_keys/client_secret_YoutubeDataAPIv320250115_desktop.json", SCOPES
+        "desktop or server key json.json", SCOPES
     )
 ```